bit-ml/bit-ml/content/collections/courses/deep_bit_2019.md

 ## Final Project

-Final Security related PROJECT gave the  the practical experience for apply deep learning in their next security project.
+Final Security related PROJECT gave our colleagues the practical experience for applying deep learning in their next security project.
 See bellow the posters and some photos from the poster session.